 - Do they have the resources to fight back if litigation becomes necessary?

 “Once you’ve assessed the situation, it is common to send a cease and desist notice,” Holmes advised.
 “If they don’t respond in 30 days, send another, then another in 30 days.
 At this phase, you may consider filing suit or threatening litigation.”
-Note that intellectual property insurance is a way to protect your business.
+Some businesses also carry intellectual property insurance to help offset legal risk.

 A client list only counts as a trade secret if it offers more than a set of names.
 It needs to reflect knowledge your business has built over time, such as who buys what, how often and why.
 You also have to show that keeping this information under wraps actually helps you